 Qualifications and Training

-I have a post graduate diploma in counselling as well as further specialist training.
-This included 100 hours of supervised volunteer counselling in organisations who provided low-cost or free counselling to clients from very diverse backgrounds.
+My original qualification in counselling included 100 hours of supervised volunteer counselling in organisations who provided low-cost or free counselling to clients from very diverse backgrounds.
 It cemented within me the need for therapy to be more affordable and accessible to all.

 My initial training was person centered, in essence this means believing you, the client, is the expert in your own life.
 I was fortunate that my department encouraged us to use and develop skills from all schools of counselling.